-The Global Travel and Tourism Partnership supports Travel & Tourism Education programs in twelve countries.
+The Global Travel and Tourism Partnership supports twelve Travel & Tourism Education programs.
 The first countries that were sponsored by the GTTP now have fully developed educational programs in Travel & Tourism.
 They serve as "Program Partners" or mentors for the "Member" countries that are still developing their educational programs.
 Program Partners participate in the GTTP's global activities; Members receive funding to develop their curricula, provide teacher training, and maintain their organizations.

 Who are the Members and who are the Program Partners?

-The members are: Brazil, China, Hungary, Jamaica, Kenya, Russia, and South Africa.
+The members are: Brazil, China, Hungary, Jamaica, Kenya, Russia, South Africa and Tanzania.
 The Program Partners are Canada, Hong Kong, Ireland, United Kingdom and United States.